lordpansar/lordpansar.github.io/_posts/2020-02-24-bash-npm-command-not-found.markdown

 What the frak does that mean?

-Apparently this problems stems from NPM not being able to find the files needed to perform this operation.
+Apparently this problem stems from NPM not being able to find the files needed to perform this operation.
 It turns out that I didn't have a correct path set on my machine.

 <h4>Step 1: Finding your way</h4>